jchen706/OpenDroneMap_ARM/README.md

 How to compile and run OpenDroneMap on ARM Processor:

-- Install as much of OpenCV dependencies and OpenSfM dependencies and Required Prerequisites as possible
+- Install as much of OpenCV dependencies and OpenSfM dependencies and Required Prerequisites from configure.sh as possible

 ## Next
 - sudo apt-get install sqlite3